 Therefore, Jesus “imported” his omni- attributes (e.g. omniscience or omnipresence)..
 He did not lose any of his divine attributes or lay them aside, nor did he lose his “omni-” attributes and still remain God.
 It’s wrongheaded to say, “I believe Jesus was God, but he lost some of his attributes.
 His attributes were ‘trimmed down’ or ‘lopped off.'”
 To follow the logic through to the end, he would then become a semi-divine, a lesser god.
 That’s Gnosticism before it came around.
 Sorry, no.

-At this point in my study (I’m open to change), I like to think that these omni- attributes were in stasis (opposite of kinetic or in continuous active use) in his divine nature, until they became kinetic or applied or activated by the will of the Father and the cooperation of the Son.
+At this point in my study (I’m open to change), I like to think that these omni- attributes were in stasis (opposite of kinetic or in continuous active use) in his divine nature, until they became kinetic or applied or activated by the will of the Father and the cooperation of the Son and the Spirit (Jesus was the Anointed One, after all).
 But he retained each attribute to remain True God.

 Such is the logic coming from the premise of True God and True Man and the Greek words looked at, above, under Point 3.